Thomas Ewing: Biography

 In 1850, Ewing was appointed to the Senate to fill the vacancy created by the resignation of Thomas Corwin, and served from July 20, 1850 – March 3, 1851.
 Ewing was unsuccessful in seeking re-election in 1850.
 In 1861, Ewing served as one of Ohio's delegates to the peace conference held in Washington in hopes of staving off civil war.
-Ewing was a defendant of slavery at this conference, and frequently deflected attacks on the institution by Britain, stating that 'we have no slavery or misery to be compared with that existing in the India provinces.'
+Ewing was a defender of slavery at this conference, and frequently deflected attacks on the institution by Britain, stating that 'we have no slavery or misery to be compared with that existing in the India provinces.'
 After the war, Ewing was appointed by President Andrew Johnson to a third cabinet post as Secretary of War in 1868 following the firing of Edwin M. Stanton but the Senate, still outraged at Johnson's firing of Stanton – which had provoked Johnson's impeachment – refused to act on the nomination.

 Ewing married Maria Wills Boyle, a Roman Catholic, and raised their children in her faith.
 His foster son was the famous general William Tecumseh Sherman.
 Sherman eventually married Thomas Ewing Sr.'s daughter, Ellen Ewing Sherman.
 Ewing's namesake son, Thomas Ewing Jr., was an American Civil War Union army general and two-term U.S. Congressman from Ohio.
 Two of Ewing's other sons – Hugh Boyle Ewing and Charles Ewing – also became generals in the Union army during the Civil War.
+Through Ellen and Sherman, Ewing also had a namesake grandson, Thomas Ewing Sherman.

 Ewing was born a Presbyterian, but for many years attended Catholic services with his family.
 He was formally baptized into the Catholic faith during his last illness.

 Ewing remained a Whig following his joining of the party in 1833, even when the national Whig Party collapsed and was replaced by the Republican Party.
 This makes Ewing one of the only federal politicians to remain a member the Whig Party when many others bolted to the Republican or American parties.